 Anytime you give your puppy a new toy, please observe how they play and interact with it.
-Some puppies are naturally more eager than others and therefore should only have toys under constant supervision.
-Remember to also check the toys regularly for signs of wear.
+Some puppies are naturally more eager than others and, therefore, should only have toys under constant supervision.
+Remember to also check the toys regularly for signs of wear and tear.

 When do you start training a new puppy?

 You can start training the moment you bring your puppy home.
 Training does not have to be formal but should be part of daily life with your new puppy.
 This includes teaching them to recognise their own name, the rules and boundaries of your home, toilet training, self-settling, and how to play safely with you.
 Once they start understanding these life skills, you can begin including more formal training sessions.

 It’s recommended that puppies do not engage in too much physical exercise while their bones are still growing.
 Enrichment activities are a good way to provide them with sufficient mental stimulation whilst also helping them to expel any excess energy.
 Enrichment activities can be as simple as placing your puppy’s meal into a food puzzle or scattering treats among their toys for them “hunt down” and discover.

 Before bringing your puppy home, here are some essential items you'll need: